fergalmoylan/cruise-scanner/README.md

 # Cruise Scanner

-Automated Royal Caribbean & MSC cruise price tracker with email notifications.
+Automated Royal Caribbean & MSC cruise price tracker with Github Pages and email notifications.

 *This is a personal project and a work in progress.*